vipulnaik/working-drafts/blog/my-thoughts-on-timelines-wiki.md

-I decided to continue my sponsorship of timelines creation and expansion work by the contract workers (at this point, it was just Issa Rice and Sebastian Sanchez).
+I decided to continue my sponsorship of timelines creation and expansion work by the contract workers (at this point, it was just Issa Rice and Sebastian Sanchez), with the sponsored work now on timelines wiki.

 ### Since then (2017 to present)